top of page

 UCHealth_DrHazelDrHazel0150_edited_edited.jpg

-Dr. Cynthia Hazel is a Doctor of Public Health and lead coordinator for the Gyedi Project.
-She is also a Research Manager at OMNI Institute where she leads and supports projects focused on community and behavioral health.
-Her research interests are in health equity, maternal and child health, economic evaluation, and digital health technology.
-Dr. Hazel received her Masters in Public Health Policy from Durham University in the United Kingdom, and her Doctor of Public Health degree from the University of Colorado School of Public Health, where she specialized in Community and Behavioral Health.
-Originally from Ghana, Dr. Hazel has also been involved in health promotion efforts focused on Black, Indigenous, and People of Color (BIPOC) in her city of Aurora, Colorado, especially the African immigrant community.
+Dr. Cynthia Hazel is a Doctor of Public Health and Executive Director of the Gyedi Project.
+She leads and supports projects focused on community and behavioral health, health equity innovation, maternal and child health, and program evaluation.
+Dr. Hazel received her Masters in Public Health Policy from Durham University in the United Kingdom, and her Doctor of Public Health degree from the Colorado School of Public Health, where she specialized in Community and Behavioral Health.
+Originally from Ghana, Dr. Hazel has also been involved in health promotion efforts focused on Black, Indigenous, and People of Color (BIPOC) in her city of Aurora, Colorado, especially the African immigrant and refugee community.
 Her recent work involves reducing inequities in vaccine distribution and reducing COVID-19 vaccination hesitancy in Colorado’s BIPOC communities.
+Dr. Cynthia Hazel currently serves on the community advisory council of the University of Colorado Cancer Center.
+She is a 2023 Aspen Ideas: Health Fellow, and the 2023 recipient of the Colorado Public Health Association's Award for Excellence in the Promotion of Health Equity.

 Both Drs.
 Hazel are members of the Colorado Vaccine Equity Taskforce and serve on the community outreach and policy committees.